On Franklin's relativistic rotational transformation and its modification

 Einstein calls them {\it eccentric observers} ``relative to whom a gravitational field prevails'' \cite{Ein}.
 In other words these observers, by the equivalence principle, find themselves and anything fixed with respect to the disk in a gravitational field.
-Later, elaborating on this matter, it will be shown that rotating observers at non-zero radii are of central importance in our discussion of relativistic rotational transformations but for the purpose of Ehrenfest paradox we only deal with the rotating observer/frame at the center of the disk.
-From a rotating observer's point of view the above mentioned non-Euclidean character of the disk geometry could be obtained from considering the metric of flat spacetime in the rotating frame, as it is the spatial geometry (metric), defined through spacetime metric, which accounts for spatial distances including that of the disk circumference.
-Using the differential Galilean rotational transformation (\ref{rota}), the flat spacetime metric in the non-rotating frame
+Later, elaborating on this matter, it will be shown that rotating observers at nonzero radii are of central importance in our discussion of RRTs but for the purpose of Ehrenfest's Paradox we only deal with the rotating observer/frame at the center of the disk.
+From a rotating observer's point of view the above-mentioned non-Euclidean character of the disk geometry could be obtained from considering the metric of flat spacetime in the rotating frame, as it is the spatial geometry (metric), defined through spacetime metric, which accounts for spatial distances including that of the disk circumference.
+Using the differential GRT (\ref{rota}), the flat spacetime metric in the non-rotating frame

 transforms into \cite{Landau,Rindler}